-Status: draft, synthesizing some theories and how they relate to self and tools
+Status: early early draft, synthesizing some theories and how they relate to self and tools

 Human tools have co-evolved with our species for, possibly, hundreds of thousands of years.